Importance and challenges of the digital economy in the 21st century for global growth and inclusion

 Elimination of barriers and global connectivity

-Digital technologies have eliminated many traditional barriers, such as geographic distance, enabling real-time business interactions.
+Digital technologies have eliminated many traditional barriers, such as geographic distances, allowing real-time business interactions.

-Global connectivity facilitated by the internet and social media creates an ecosystem where startups can compete internationally.
+The global connectivity facilitated by the internet and social networks creates an ecosystem where emerging companies can compete internationally.

-This democratizes access to markets and encourages broader participation in the global economy, creating opportunities for all.
+This democratizes market access and encourages broader participation in the global economy, creating opportunities for all.

 Key technologies in the digital economy

-These technologies enable efficient data management, process automation, and instant global communication, all of which are essential for growth.
+These technologies enable efficient data management, process automation and instant global communication, essential for growth.

 Understanding them is key to taking advantage of their benefits and adapting to an increasingly competitive and dynamic economic environment.

-The artificial intelligence and the Big Data They are essential for massive data analysis, enabling predictions and informed decision-making.
+The artificial intelligence and the Big data they are essential for massive data analysis, allowing predictions and informed decision making.

-These technologies optimize complex processes, improve service personalization, and support innovation in diverse sectors such as healthcare, finance, and commerce.
+These technologies optimize complex processes, improve service personalization and support innovation in various sectors such as healthcare, finance and commerce.

 In addition, they facilitate the development of intelligent systems that learn and adapt, increasing business efficiency and productivity.